OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 Developers need to make sure that the application will install a proper security provider to make sure that there will be lesser bugs and vulnerabilities.

 #### Static Analysis
 In case of an Android SDK based application.
 The application should have a dependency on the GooglePlayServices. (e.g. in a. gradle build file, you will find `compile 'com.google.android.gms:play-services-gcm:x.x.x'` in the dependencies block).
-Next you need to make sure that the `ProviderInstaller` class is called with either `installIfNeeded()` or with `installIfNeededAsync()` is called as soon as possible and that errors comming from that are handled correctly: either the application informs the API on his lesser secure state or it restricts the user in its possible actions as all https-traffic should now be deemed more risky.
+Next you need to make sure that the `ProviderInstaller` class is called with either `installIfNeeded()` or with `installIfNeededAsync()` is called as soon as possible.
+Exceptions that are thrown by these methods should be caught and handled correctly.

---- {TODO: ADD ANDROID NATIVE STATIC ANALYSIS}
+If the application cannot patch its securityprovider then it can either inform the API on his lesser secure state or it can restrict the user in its possible actions as all https-traffic should now be deemed more risky.
+See remediation for possible examples.

+In case of an NDK based application: make sure that the application does only bind to a recent and properly patched library that provides SSL/TLS functionality.

 #### Dynamic Analysis
 When you have the source-code:

-- Run the application in debugmode, then make a debug-point right at the point where the app will make it first contact with the backend.
+- Run the application in debug mode, then make a breakpoint right where the app will make its first contact with the backend.
-- rightclick at the code that is highlighted and select `Evaluate Expression`
+- Right click at the code that is highlighted and select `Evaluate Expression`
 - Type `Security.getProviders()` and press enter
 - Check the providers and see if you can find `GmsCore_OpenSSL` which should be the new toplisted provider.